AymKh/video-thingy-backend/README.md

 ### API Documentation

 This project is using Swagger UI to document the API. please run the server and visit `http://localhost:3000/api#/`
+if you're using postman or insomnia http clients, you could import the testable collection from [this URL](https://gist.githubusercontent.com/AymKh/0c007052ce22188a9779ba323f956019/raw/1279c59ba2916af0174faa5cec65b44751c29a3c/API_COLLECTION.json) or use the locally available file [API_COLLECTION](API_COLLECTION.json)

 ## 🚀 Deployment <a name = "deployment"></a>